There are now 2 possible online modes for units:

 Students are able to (1) identify various methodologies used in analysing visual representations from a diverse range of cultures; (2) employ and compare different modes of visual analysis; (3) use a range of different texts and cultural perspectives to improve basic historical and critical interpretations of images in different cultural and global contexts; (4) acquire research skills for art historiography and employ different theoretical approaches in essay writing; and (5) develop communication skills in interpersonal relations, oral discussion, and essay writing about art and design.

-- Indicative assessments in this unit are as follows: (1) quizzes and exam; (2) written work; and (3) discursive learning.
+Indicative assessments in this unit are as follows: (1) quizzes and final test; (2) written work; and (3) discursive learning.
 Further information is available in the unit outline.

 - Unit Coordinator(s)